hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.5.
 Using iset

 Hazelcast Set (`iset`) is a distributed set which does not allow duplicate elements.
-For details, see the [Set section](https://docs.hazelcast.com/imdg/latest/data-structures/set.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Set section](https://docs.hazelcast.com/hazelcast/latest/data-structures/set.html) in the Hazelcast Reference Manual.

 A Set usage example is shown below.